Coshocton County Animal Shelter & Humane Animal Treatment Association™

 Thank you to each and every person who supports our work and our mission.
 Despite the constant challenges, we are happy to serve you and the unwanted animals we care for each day.

-To view adoptables, check us out on Facebook or visit us Monday-Friday 10-3PM.
-We are also available evenings & weekends by appointment.
+To view adoptables, check us out on Facebook & PetFinder!
+We are also available for redemptions/adoptions evenings & weekends by appointment.
+Please note we are primarily volunteer based.

 Rescues and private adopters welcome, please contact our main office for more information.

 If you would like to know more about us or our programs & services, please contact us at 740-622-9741.
 Together, we are making a difference.
 Thank you.